Sarah627/Java_miniatures/README.md

 - Java supports `Unicode`, an encoding scheme established by the Unicode Consortium to support the interchange, processing, and display of written texts in the world’s diverse languages.

-- Before Unicode, ASCII encoding scheme were used; a standard data-encoding format for electronic communication between computersencoding scheme, it was 7 bits (every bit can represent either one or zero) so it could hold only 128 characters English characters with some puncituation and control features then it was expanded to be 8 bits to hold 256 characters.
+- Before Unicode, ASCII encoding scheme were used; a standard data-encoding format for electronic communication between computers encoding scheme, it was 7 bits (every bit can represent either one or zero) so it could hold only 128 characters English characters with some punctuation and control features then it was expanded to be 8 bits to hold 256 characters.

 - other encoding schemes are widely used today like UTF-8 which is algorithmic mapping in addition to providing backward compatibility with ASCII.

 ### Character Encoding Analogy!
 Teaching Colors with a Numbered Painting Sketch

 **If we want to teach a child how to get used with colors and their names we use the `Numbered Painting Sketch`**
-- `Encoding`: in the context of `The Numbered Painting Sketch`, Encoding is like the painting sketch where each sector of the drawing is assigned (encoded to) a unique number (1 for red color, two for green, 21 for mint green, etc).
+- `Encoding`: in the context of `The Numbered Painting Sketch`, Encoding is like the painting sketch where each sector of the drawing is assigned (encoded to) a unique number (1 for red color, two for green, 21 for mint green, etc.).

 ![numbered painting sketch](/images/Color%20by%20number.jpg)